 The Pious Society of St. Paul (PSSP) was using a 40,000-square-foot school building constructed in the 1920s as a residence and publishing center.
 The age of the building was leading to exponentially more expensive upkeep and maintenance costs.
 Moreover, ownership of the building no longer aligned with the PSSP’s mission or ministry.

-PSSP engaged Plante Moran Cresa (PMC) to help review all potential and available options and guide the brothers through the difficult and emotional process of making a decision of such magnitude.
+PSSP engaged Plante Moran Realpoint (PMR), formerly Plante Moran Cresa, to help review all potential and available options and guide the brothers through the difficult and emotional process of making a decision of such magnitude.

-Ultimately, through collaboration with the Arch Diocese and aided by PMC’s expertise, PSSP chose to divest itself of the antiquated building in favor of leasing new space in a vacant convent.
+Ultimately, through collaboration with the Arch Diocese and aided by PMR's expertise, PSSP chose to divest itself of the antiquated building in favor of leasing new space in a vacant convent.